 We aim to form a kind of “children’s meeting place” where new friends are always welcome and children who have grown out of the bunko feel welcomed and join the group whenever they can.

-Kabutomushi Around Liverpool Kabutomushi
+Kabutomushi Wirral Kabutomushi

 We welcome Japanese families, students and other volunteers who live in the Liverpool area.